NegatioN/BattleRiteStats/about.md

 ### How were these stats made?

-These statistics were made by looking at the replays from the last 7 days of the top 50 ranked solo players in Battlerite.
+These statistics were made by looking at the replays from the last 7 days of all Champion and above ranked solo players in Battlerite.